Advaya24/bankmachine_simulation/phase2/README.txt

 # Client (includes the personal accounts of a bank manager and employees)
     * Every client has a primary chequing account that is automatically created when the client is added to the system.

-    # Accounts
+    # Account summary
-        * Selecting this button allows the client to access their accounts and to perform transactions.
+        * Selecting this button allows the client to view the balances of each account, and the total amount of money they have in all accounts.

     # Request Creation of new account
         * Selecting this button allows the client to request the bank manager/employee to help them create an account.